Collaborate with over 60,000 Qlik technologists and members around the world to get answers to your questions, and maximize success.Join Us

 Note: The brackets around the SAML attribute for user directory.
 This will be needed for all directory names, even if linking to an established User Directory Connector.

-IF you’re going to use a 3rd party SSL certificate and do NOT want to change the encryptioncertificaterevocationcheck and signingcertificaterevocationcheck settings for the Relaying Trust, review Step 5-A at the end of the document.
+IF you’re going to use a 3rd party SSL certificate and do NOT want to change the encryptioncertificaterevocationcheck and signingcertificaterevocationcheck settings (Step 12 below) for the Relaying Trust, review Step 5-A at the end of the document, then proceed.

 Download the SP metadata for the ADFS virtual proxy in the QMC and move it to the ADFS server (or a shared folder)